camptocamp/marabunta/README.rst

 * backup: Marabunta allows for a backup command to be executed before the migration.
 * addon upgrades: Marabunta is able to install or upgrade odoo addons.
-* addon uninstall: Addons which were previously installed can be removed with marabunta.
 * operations: Allows to execute commands before or after upgrading modules.
 * modes: Modes allow the user to execute commands only on a certain environment. e.g. creation of demodata on a dev system.
 * maintenance page: publish an html page during the migration.